 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-At-home food sensitivity tests can help a person gain insight into which foods may be causing uncomfortable digestive symptoms or allergic reactions.
+At-home food sensitivity tests claim to help a person gain insight into which foods may be causing a person’s uncomfortable digestive symptoms.

-This article discusses food sensitivities, when to take a test, how these work, and four of the best at-home tests available online.
+This article discusses food sensitivities, when to take a test, how they work, and lists three of the best at-home allergy tests to consider.

 Three commonly used terms describing reactions to food are: